Church Communications Blog

 TL;DR: A Campaign Brief Is a Ministry-Serving Move

 Want to put this into action?
-Start planning your church communications with Communicate—the only church communications calendar built just for ministry teams.
+Start planning your church communications with Communicate...the only church communications calendar built just for ministry teams.
+Learn more about the church event communication calendar that helps you plan, share, and coordinate every announcement in one place.

 About the Author